Virginia Birth Records Search

 - How many copies you need.

-Virginia can also amend or correct incorrect Virginia birth records upon request.
+It can also amend or correct incorrect VA birth records upon request.

 Virginia’s current population is estimated at 8.53 million based on the last census done in 2010.
 Ranked 13th in the country, It has an annual growth rate of 1.15%.
 The state has a population density of 202.6 people per square mile, making it the 12th largest in the country.